01 of 04

 - Electric forced-air furnaces

-- Single-stage heat pumps providing heating and cooling
+- Single-stage and multi-stage heat pumps

 - Gas-fired, oil-fired, and electric hot water boilers for radiant heat or baseboard hydronic systems

-- Electric central air conditioning systems (integrated with forced-air ductwork)
+- Electric central air conditioning systems

 03 of 04

 Line-voltage thermostats are powered directly by a standard 120-volt or 240-volt circuit.
 They are primarily used for electric resistance heating systems, such as electric baseboard heaters and in-wall heaters.
-These thermostats are not as sensitive as most low-voltage types, and it may take a temperature fluctuation up to 7 degrees F to make them respond.
+These thermostats are not as sensitive as most low-voltage types, and it may take a temperature fluctuation up to 7 degrees Fahrenheit to make them respond.
 As a result, expect wider temperature fluctuations in any heating system controlled by these thermostats.

-One way to know if you have a... line-voltage thermostat is to look at the wires.
-The wire leads will be quite thick, 12-gauge or 14-gauge wires, like those connecting a wall outlet or light switch.
+One way to know if you have a line-voltage thermostat is to look at the wires.
+The wire leads will be quite thick, 12-gauge or 14-gauge wires, like those connected to a wall outlet or light switch.
 By contrast, wires for low-voltage thermostats are very thin, similar to wiring for doorbells or telephone jacks.
 You can also check for a voltage listing inside the cover of the thermostat, or on the heat pump, furnace (inside the access door), boiler, or the electrical baseboard unit itself.

 Characteristics of Line-Voltage Thermostats